AlexFilip/dnd-dice-roller/README.md

 ````

 If you do, download the repository, run the `compile` script and the `dice` executable will be created in the `build` folder.
-From here you can move it anywhere you wish on your system.
+From here you can move it anywhere it is convenient for you.

 ```bash
 git clone https://github.com/AlexFilip/DnDDiceRoller.git